Lendwithcare: History

+Lendwithcare was launched in September 2010.

+In 2012, it launches a group lending feature, allowing individual lenders to lend as groups (such as churches or clubs) and track their impact together.

+In 2021, Lendwithcare launches a grant funding feature, allowing users to make one-off grants in addition to loans.
+Unlike loans, these grants do not generate loan repayments.
+However, they do generate a positive impact on people's lives and reduce carbon dioxide emissions.

 The process

-Lendwithcare works with a number of partner microfinance institutions (MFIs) in the countries in which it operates.
-If the MFI is happy with an entrepreneur's idea or business plan, they approve the proposal and provide the initial loan requested.
+Lendwithcare works with a number of partner microfinance institutions in the countries in which it operates.
+If the microfinance institution is happy with an entrepreneur's idea or business plan, they approve the proposal and provide the initial loan requested.
 They also help the entrepreneur construct their profile for lendwithcare.org.

 Lenders can browse the list of entrepreneurs on the website, read about their businesses, see the value of the loan they have requested, the percentage of the loan already provided by other lenders, and then choose an entrepreneur to lend to.
-Once the entrepreneur's loan is fully funded, the money is transferred to the MFI to replace the initial loan already paid out to the entrepreneur.
+Once the entrepreneur's loan is fully funded, the money is transferred to the microfinance institution to replace the initial loan already paid out to the entrepreneur.
 During this process lenders receive progress updates regarding the entrepreneur's progress.
 The entrepreneur gradually pays back their loan according to a repayment schedule.
-The MFI transfers these repayments to CARE International who then credits the payment into lenders' lendwithcare.org accounts.
+The microfinance institution transfers these repayments to CARE International who then credits the payment into lenders' lendwithcare.org accounts.
 Lenders can then either withdraw their money using a PayPal account or can use the credit to provide a loan to another entrepreneur.